 - 5k: at the start line (Pipeline Road), Stanley Park, 7:00am to 7:45am

-We encourage out of town runners to pick up your race packets packet pickup, to allow yourself time, and reduce the stress of race morning.
+We encourage out of town runners to pick up your race packets at packet pickup prior to race morning, to allow yourself time and reduce the stress of race morning.
 Please note there will be no new registrations for the half-marathon or 5k accepted on race day.

 A: See package pickup details, under “the weekend” menu.

 A: You are picking up your running bib, timing chip and event T-shirt.
 Please bring photo ID and/or your registration confirmation to pick up your run packet and number.

 A: Results will be available at the results tent in the post-race area as they become available.
 Full results will be available the afternoon of the run on this site here.

 The awards ceremony for the Half-Marathon and 5k will take place on stage in the post-race area at 10:30am.
 Awards will be presented for the Half-Marathon overall winners.